The Way I See It: Erica Roberts

 What am I most afraid of?
 Well, it’s certainly not work-related, and I don’t think it should be for anybody.

 Is advertising’s cultural impact as strong now as it used to be?
-Yes! *she says while sipping a Liquid Death.
+Yes! *she says, while pulling up her 2024 Spotify Wrapped.